1j01/suboptimal-research-tool/README.md

 ### About

-This module asks Google's [autocomplete](https://www.youtube.com/watch?v=blB_X38YSxQ) team what people search for in relation to a given subject.
+This module asks [Google's autocomplete team](https://www.youtube.com/watch?v=blB_X38YSxQ) what people search for in relation to a given subject.
-Specifially, it finds what people have asked in the form of `Why are <SUBJECTs> <adjectives>?` and `Why do <SUBJECTs> <verb phrases>?`.
+Specifially, it finds what people have asked in the form of `Why are <SUBJECTs>...?` (hoping for adjectives) and `Why do <SUBJECTs>...?` (hoping for verb phrases).

 Because of the way the results are procured, they are prone to include misconceptions, stereotypes and opinions.

-For instance, people search for "why are zebras extinct", so this module thinks zebras are extinct.
+For instance, people search for "why are zebras extinct", so this module blindly assumes zebras are extinct.